carlosrodfern/blog/content/post/techdebt.md

 or 2h if it is more than 24.
 Then the tool identifies these situations and calculates the total effort necessary to remediate them.

-Another simple and effective way of identifying TDs is by the team self-admitting areas of concern.
-This way depends on regularly reviewing existing and new code by experienced engineers.
-Code review results and reports of problematic codes by other engineers can be the source for the identification of such areas.
+Another simple and effective method of identifying TDs is by the team self-admitting areas of concern.
+This method depends on regularly reviewing existing and new code by experienced engineers.

 Regardless of methods or tools used, identified TD should be collected, and then a regular effort should be scheduled (meetings or tickets) to